Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

   ClassC end-devices can receive downlinks at any time at the expense of a higher power consumption.
 Battery powered end-devices can only operate in classC for a limited amount of time (for example for a firmware upgrade over-the-air).
-  Most of the classC end-devices are main powered (for example Smart Plugs).
+  Most of the classC end-devices are mains powered (for example Smart Plugs).

 ## End-Device addressing

-LoRaWAN end-devices use a 32 bits network address (devAddr) to communicate with the network over-the-air.
+LoRaWAN end-devices use a 32-bit network address (devAddr) to communicate with the network over-the-air.
 However, that address might be reused several time on the same network at the same time for different end-devices.
 End-devices using the same devAddr are distinguish by the Network Server based on the cryptographic signature appended to every single LoRaWAN MAC frame, as all end-devices use different security keys.
-To communicate with the SCHC gateway the Network Server MUST identify the end-devices by a unique 64bits device ID called the devEUI.
+To communicate with the SCHC gateway the Network Server MUST identify the end-devices by a unique 64-bit device identifier called the devEUI.
 Unlike devAddr, devEUI is guaranteed to be unique for every single end-device across all networks.
 The devEUI is assigned to the end-device during the manufacturing process by the end-device's manufacturer.
-It is built like an Ethernet MAC address by concatenating the manufacturer's IEEE OUI field with a vendor unique number.
-ex: 24bits OUI is concatenated with a 40 bits serial number.
+It is built like an Ethernet MAC address by concatenating the manufacturer's IEEE OUI field with a vendor unique number. e.g.: 24-bit OUI is concatenated with a 40-bit serial number.
 The Network Server translates the devAddr into a devEUI in the uplink direction and reciprocally on the downlink direction.